G530 Simulator Enterprise Edition (Now Compatible with X-Plane!)

 Master Using the 530 by Practicing Every Scenario Imaginable, Whenever You Want

-By using the G530 Simulator Enterprise Edition, while flying in the simulated environment generated by Prepar3D or Flight Simulator X, you'll be able to:
+By using the G530 Simulator Enterprise Edition, while flying in the simulated environment generated by Prepar3D, Flight Simulator X, and X-Plane, you'll be able to:

 - Become comfortable operating the 530’s interface while you’re flying, navigating, and communicating within the simulated world.